kev1nheng/ecommerce_shipment/README.md

     1) What was Customer Rating?
 And was the product delivered on time?
     2) Is Customer query is being answered?
-    3) If Product importance is high. having higest rating or being delivered on time?
+    3) Which contribute to customer high rating on a product, having higest rating or being delivered on time?

-## About Dataset
+## About Data set
-The dataset contained 10,999 observations of 12 variables.
-The data contains the following information:
+The following defined the 12 variables of the 10,999 observations in the data set:

     ID: ID Number of Customers.